 The differences between a fishing boat captain and a fishing guide are not obvious because they seem to do the same things.
 They both serve as a guide on a boat; however, a charter captain needs to go through certain coast guard certifications like marine safety exams, while a guide does not.

 This means that while a fishing guide can help you fish, they are not able to provide paid boating services unless they also have a Pilot License.
-As for the tip for fishing guide, it follows the fishing charter standard of 15 to 25%.
+As for the tip for the fishing guide, it follows the fishing charter standard of 15 to 25%.

 Should I withhold the tip for bad service?